cs1302uga/cs1302-tutorials/maven.md

 ```

 If you are on Odin and the `mvn` command is not recognized, then please
-ensure that you have setup the CSCI 1302 shell profile according to the
+ensure that you have set up the CSCI 1302 shell profile according to the
 instructions provided [here](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/unix/unix-getting-started.rst#75bash_profile-required-command).

 ## Creating a Project